rangsimanketkaew/QM-on-TAIWANIA/README.md

 # PBS-submission
-Interactive PBS Professional job submission for quantum chemistry calculation on TAIWANIA (PETA) cluster, National Center for High-Performance Computing, Taiwan.
+Interactive PBS Professional job submission for running quantum chemistry program package on TAIWANIA (PETA) cluster, National Center for High-Performance Computing, Taiwan.
 All scripts were written in tcsh and tested during in stage open beta testing.
 Source code customization is required for use by other job scheduler and other cluster.
 <p align="center">
    <img alt="Capture_Menu" src="https://github.com/rangsimanketkaew/PBS-submission/blob/master/taiwania-cluster.jpeg" align=middle width="300pt" hight="100pt" />
 <p/>